 Unfortunately, that’s not how most of the people who took the survey perceived obesity.
 It’s not just the general public but doctors too, who said that they thought the problems behind obesity were more lifestyle choices than genetics.

-Those surveyed as well as doctors thought that if people were suffering from Chronic Obesity, it was surely because they weren’t trying hard enough, or were lazy or lacked real willpower to exercise and diet, thus demonstrated some bad results.
+Those surveyed as well as doctors thought that if people were suffering from Chronic Obesity, it was surely because they weren’t trying hard enough, or were lazy or lacked real willpower to exercise and diet.

 The results of the survey have, understandably, worried a lot of researchers in the field as it goes to show just how little people seem to know about the truth behind Chronic Obesity.
 Not to mention that this social perception will also cause psychological issues with these people diagnosed with chronic obesity.